yy4382/s3-image-port/README.md

 - :link: **Copy Image Links**: One-click copying of links to uploaded images in raw or markdown format.
 - :wastebasket: **Delete Images**: Remove images from your bucket directly through the panel.

-The interface is fully responsive and works seamlessly on mobile devices as well.
+## Not an Image Hosting Service

+S3 Image Port is not an image hosting service in the traditional sense.
+A typical image host stores and serves your images.
+S3 Image Port doesn't store your files or get involved in the access flow.
+This has several advantages:

+- **Your data is yours**: Your images are in your own S3 bucket.
+If this project disappears, your images and their access are unaffected.
+- **No extra database**: Traditional hosts often have a database for metadata.
+If that's lost, recovery is hard.
+Here, everything is just files in your bucket.
+- **Customizable access path**: Since the panel doesn't serve the images, you have full control over the image URLs.

 ## Usage

-Before using the application, configure your S3 settings in the Settings tab.
-Required fields include the S3 endpoint, bucket name, region, and two keys (access key and secret key).
-Optional advanced settings like setting a public URL format are available if your S3 bucket uses a custom domain.
+Before using the application, you need to configure your S3 settings.
+For a detailed guide, please refer to our [Getting Started documentation](https://docs.imageport.app/guide/getting-started).

 For obtaining S3 related keys, please refer to the documentation of your storage service provider.
-If you are using Cloudflare R2 Storage, you can check out the [Step-By-Step Guide for Cloudflare R2](https://docs.iport.yfi.moe/guide/for-cloudflare-r2).
+If you are using Cloudflare R2 Storage, you can check out the [Step-By-Step Guide for Cloudflare R2](https://docs.imageport.app/guide/for-cloudflare-r2).

-You can then customize this application to a certain extent.
-Go to the `App Settings` page and you can configure some important options.
-Particularly, if you want to modify the key template, you should carefully read the [Special Note on `Key (Path) Template`](#special-note-on-key-path-template).
+You can also customize this application to a certain extent.
+Go to the `Settings` page and you can configure some important options.

-### Special Note on `Key (Path) Template`

-> [!CAUTION]
-> MODIFY THIS OPTION AT YOUR OWN RISK!
-If the new key collides with the existing key, the existing file is **overwritten**.

-This option provides a way to customize the **path** to the uploaded image in the storage bucket, also known as the `key`.
-By default, its value is `i/{{year}}/{{month}}/{{day}}/{{random}}.{{ext}}`, which means that if you upload a `png` image on 2024-05-15, the relative path of your image in the bucket might be `i/2024/05/15/kgj7e-1z.png`.

-Available placeholders (or variables) include `year`, `month`, `day`, `random`, `filename`, `ext`.
-They should be enclosed in `{{` and `}}` otherwise they can't be parsed dynamically.

-The random placeholder is not completely random.
-It concatenates the milliseconds from 0 am and a two-digit random number to generate the value.
-Therefore, it is recommended to use it together with year, month and/or day.

 ## Feedback and Contributions